Eleocharis dulcis: Ecology

-Taste

-Raw water chestnuts are slightly sweet and crunchy.
-Boiled water chestnuts have a firm and slightly crunchy texture, with a mild and slightly nutty flavor that may easily be overpowered by seasonings or sauces with which the water chestnut is served or cooked.
-They may be combined with bamboo shoots, coriander, ginger, sesame oil, and snow peas.
-Steamed or sauteed vegetable dishes may contain water chestnuts, such as noodle or rice recipes.
-They may also be added to minced-meat fillings and dishes, such as Cantonese dim sum-style steamed meatballs, to add a crunchy texture.
-The Thai dessert thapthim krop, with water chestnuts as its main ingredient, was named one of the world's best 50 desserts in 2019 by CNN Travel.

-Agronomic properties

 Cultivation

 The crop can be cultivated in paddies, 2–7.5 m wide by up to 100 m long to allow for mechanization, or in a hydroponic culture.
 As it is an aquatic plant, it should always be submerged in approximately 10 cm of water.
 The crop needs continuously high soil temperatures, ideally 14–15.5 °C. At 13.6 °C, the corms begin to sprout.
 Soil is ideally a sandy loam with pH 6.5 to 7.2.
 The plant produces two types of subterranean rhizomes.
 Under long-daylength conditions, rhizomes grow horizontally and then turn upwards forming daughter plants.
 Under short-daylength conditions, the rhizomes grow downward and produce a corm at the tip.
 The photoperiod also significantly influences how fast the corms grow.
 Corms begin to develop much more slowly if the photoperiod exceeds 12 hours.
 The corms are also the propagating material.
 Alternatively, transplants can be used.
-Machinery such as tractor-mounted vegetable planters can be used for plantation.
+Machinery, such as tractor-mounted vegetable planters, can be used for plantation.